 If we determine that we do need tell someone else these are of some of the things that might happen:

 - Your details may be passed to people who'll be able to get help to you, like the ambulance service

 - If you're in immediate danger of being hurt by someone else, we may ask the police to come and check, or do something to make sure that you're safe

 - If you’ve told us that a child is in danger, we may need to get them help.
 Sometimes the only way of doing that will be to contact you and ask you for more details.
 It may be the police that help us with this

 - We might ask social services to arrange to speak to you and see how they might be able to help you.

-If you do not share your details with us, we are unable to contact you other than replying to an SMS or email you may have sent us.
+If you do not share your details with us, we are unable to contact you other than replying to an email you may have sent us.

 We take your confidentiality very seriously and will only consider speaking to someone else if we are really worried about what you have told us and we feel that you are unable to make decisions.